tomjoht/documentation-theme-jekyll/doc_generating_pdfs.md

       search: true
 ```

 {{note}} Although you're creating a PDF, you must still build a web target before running Prince.
 Prince will pull from the HTML files and from the file-list for the TOC.
 Prince won't be able to find files if they simply have relative paths, such as /sample.html.
-The must have full URLs it can access &mdash; hence the url and baseurl. {{end}}
+The must have full URLs it can access &mdash; hence the <code>url</code> and <code>baseurl</code>. {{end}}

-Unlike the other configuration files, the PDF configuration files require a url and baseurl.
+Unlike the other configuration files, the PDF configuration files require a `url` and `baseurl`.
 This is because the Prince utility needs to access the pages in a specific place.
-While you could probably set up locations via file folders, it's easier just to provide the locations here as url and baseurl.
+While you could probably set up locations via absolute paths to file folders, it's easier just to provide the locations here as `url` and `baseurl`.

 Also note that the default page layout is `page_print`.
 This layout strips out all the sections that shouldn't appear in the print PDF, such as the sidebar and top navigation bar.